JOB OPENING: Associate Director, Metro North REB (May 3, 2012)

 Malden initiative engages students, employers (May 1, 2012)

 Representatives from a broad spectrum of agencies have joined forces to establish the Malden Employer Engagement Initiative (MEEI) — also referred to as the “Malden Team” —with the goal of supporting workforce-related programming for youth in Malden.
 The Team includes the Metro North Youth Council and Career Centers (Career Source and The Career Place), Malden High School, local community organizations, and the statewide Connecting Activities and MassGrad programs.
 The initiative’s overarching goal is to align the needs of employers with those of students through promoting employer engagement in and around the city of Malden.
 This past April, the initiative kicked off with a career fair at Malden High School.
 Close to forty local businesses and agencies talked with students about a wide range of career choices, and the pathways necessary to enter into, and excel in, specific careers.
 REB Associate Director Priscilla Golding played a key role in organizing the event.
-Future MEEI programs and events will be posted on www.mnreb.org.
+Future MEEI programs and events will be posted on mnreb.org.

 REB Vice-Chair Antonio de la Serna awarded prestigious Medalla de Oro (April 27, 2012)